Dkhazhinov/cribl/README.md

 pip install -r requirements.txt
 ```

-###There are two ways of running tests locally:
+Deployment and Run Tests:

-- Running python script `deployment.py` that will perform automated deployment and tear down
+Run python script `deployment.py` that will perform automated deployment and tear down

 `deployment.py` script supports `test` arguments that will run all tests automatically:
 ```commandline